SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Bamboo

--   Bamboo is a npm package `@brontosaurus/bamboo`.
+-   Bamboo is an npm package `@brontosaurus/bamboo`.
--   Bamboo package includes request function for `Brontosaurus Green` module.
+-   Bamboo package includes request functions for the `Brontosaurus Green` module.

 ### Brontosaurus